grafana/loki/docs/sources/shared/configuration.md

 # Experimental.
 Compression algorithm for bloom block pages.
 # CLI flag: -bloom-build.block-encoding
 [bloom_block_encoding: <string> | default = "none"]

 # Experimental.
+Prefetch blocks on bloom gateways as soon as they are built.
+# CLI flag: -bloom-build.prefetch-blocks
+[bloom_prefetch_blocks: <boolean> | default = false]

+# Experimental.
 The maximum bloom block size.
 A value of 0 sets an unlimited
 # size.
 Default is 200MB.
 The actual block size might exceed this limit since